BenSunWhiteBoard/wamr-python/docs/design.md

 there will be two kinds of tests in the project

-- unit test. located in `./tests`. driven by _unittest_. run by `$ python -m unittest`
+- unit test. located in `./tests`. driven by _unittest_. run by `$ python -m unittest` or `$ make test`.
 - integration test. located in `./examples`.

 The whole project is under test-driven development.
-Each wrapper function will have an expect-failure test case and an expect-success test case.
-The expect-failure one will suppose to catch failed branches, like illegal parameters.
+Every wrapper function will have two kinds of test cases.
+The first kind is positive case.
+It checks the target with normal and safe arguments.
+Its goal is that the function works well with expected inputs.
+The second kind is negative case.
+It feeds the function with wired, unexpected argumet.
+It should include, not be limitted, `None`, arguments with invalid types.

 ## distribution